Mark Steyn: America Alone

 Steyn's work America Alone: The End of the World as We Know It is a New York Times bestselling nonfiction book published in 2006.
 It deals with the global war on terror and wider issues of demographics in Muslim and non-Muslim populations.
 It was recommended by George W. Bush.
 The paperback edition, released in April 2008 with a new introduction, was labeled "Soon to Be Banned in Canada", alluding to a possible result that Steyn then anticipated from the Canadian Islamic Congress' human rights complaints against Maclean's magazine.

-Response to America Alone

 In an essay about America Alone, Christopher Hitchens wrote that "Mark Steyn believes that demography is destiny, and he makes an immensely convincing case," then detailed many points at which he disagreed with Steyn.
 Hitchens believed Steyn erred by "considering European Muslim populations as one.
 Islam is as fissile as any other religion, and considerable friction exists among immigrant Muslim groups in many European countries.
 Moreover, many Muslims actually have come to Europe for the advertised purposes; seeking asylum and to build a better life."
 Nevertheless, Hitchens expressed strong agreement with some of Steyn's points, calling the book "admirably tough-minded."